weeznerps/fhir.cerner.com/content/soarian/dstu2/individuals/patient.md

 	GET /Patient?:parameters

-### Implementation Notes
+_Implementation Notes_

 * The API returns the most current patient list.
-* This is the Administrative Gender.
-Birth Sex,  if charted and configured, is returned as part of the Observation resource.
+* Returns the administrative gender only.
+Birth sex, if charted and configured, is returned from the Observation resource.

 ### Parameters